Architecture and writing skills – the combination of success

-Again, this is a whole new skillset that you will need to attain and master sooner or later.
-Writing to convince and sell is not technical writing and needs to be practiced separately.
+Again, this is a whole new skill set you will need to attain and master sooner or later.
+Writing to convince and sell is not technical and must be practised separately.

-The main part about writing to sell your designs is to understand that you sell ideas, lifestyles, and feelings, not buildings.
+The central part of writing to sell your designs is to understand that you sell ideas, lifestyles, and feelings, not buildings.

-Writing about architectural styles, materials, and techniques is all good and relevant as well – but only as long as it fits your description of benefits for the client.
-Their experience is what matters to them, not how you are delivering those experiences.
+Writing about architectural styles, materials, and techniques is excellent and relevant, but only as long as it fits your description of benefits for the client.
+Again, their experience matters to them, not how you deliver those experiences.

-Architectural visualizations, renders, and even virtual reality tours are great ways to showcase your project, but they need to be accompanied by the right words.
-Humans have different backgrounds and not every client will immediately understand the idea you’ve put into the project just by looking at it.
+Architectural visualizations, renders, and virtual reality tours are great ways to showcase your project, but the right words must accompany them.
+Humans have different backgrounds, and not every client will immediately understand the idea you’ve put into the project just by looking at it.

 Doing live presentations and pitches is a skill related to your architectural writing skills, and you need to treat it seriously too.